 MFJS Faculty & Staff Make a Difference During COVID-19

-By Hope Marks, senior majoring in journalism
+By Hope Marks, senior journalism major

 The COVID-19 pandemic left classrooms empty at the University of Denver while faculty and staff worked tirelessly in their homes and on campus to guide their students in the shift to online learning.